AML-Project-Group/impersonation_detection/README.md

 # impersonation_detection

 PLANNING (GROUP)

 PRE-PROCESSING (INDIVIDUAL 1) - Michael

+* Note: locally I'm using Jupyter, but I'm pushing a .py file rather than an .ipynb because maybe someone else want to use another tool.
+In Jupyter I do not use the print statement, then you have to add it if necessary

 * The dataframe has many attributes with no values, then I used a for loop to sum the values for each columns: if the sum == 0, then the attibute is deleted.
 From the original 155 attributes we end up with 80.

 * The class 155 is perfectly balanced: 50% with value 0, 50% with value 1